bodybybuddha/cps-WhatsNew/readme.md

 Also added a DistributionExclusionsList section to the configuration file.
 This can be used to eliminate anyone who doesn't want the email.
 Note - no@email is a needed value here.

+## Docker Image ##
+If you'd like to implement this via Docker, go here:  https://github.com/bodybybuddha/docker-cpswhatsnew

 ## Future Features ##

 None planned.